 Structural Analysis of Social Behavior (SASB) Continued

 As is the case with Kernberg's dimensional model the various personality disorders can be plotted on the SASB grid.
 Doing so provides a means for viewing personality disorders less as separate categories, and more as distinctively-themed, interpersonal, interaction tendencies.
-While individual interactions (such as our example in Diagram E) of people with personality disorders may overlap with the healthy, flexible range (illustrated by the green shaded area in Diagram D), when diagramed across time and situation a pattern begins to emerge, and the interactions would tend to cluster in the outer edges of the graph.
+Individual interactions (such as our example in Diagram E) of people with personality disorders may overlap with the healthy, flexible range (illustrated by the green shaded area in Diagram D).However, when diagramed across time and situation, a pattern begins to emerge.
+The interactions would tend to cluster in the outer edges of the graph.
 The interactional patterns characteristic of personality disorders are represented by the more extreme and rigid interpersonal features: an excessive interest in controlling others or conversely, a complete willingness to submit to others; an exaggerated need for other people, or its opposite extreme, a complete disinterest in other people.
-Thus, interactional patterns of healthy personalities would tend to cluster more towards the center of the grid where the two lines intersect, while the interactional patterns of personality disorders would be scattered in the outer edges of the grid.
+Thus, interactional patterns of healthy personalities would tend to cluster more towards the center of the grid where the two lines intersect.
+In contrast, the interactional patterns of personality disorders would be scattered in the outer edges of the grid representing extremes.

 The interested reader may enjoy reviewing our interview transcript with Lorna Smith Benjamin about personality disorders.